The Art of Accepting Help While Staying in Control

 The Cost of Doing Everything Alone

-Family caregivers provide an estimated fifty billion hours of unpaid care each year in the United States alone.
+According to AARP, Family caregivers provide an estimated fifty billion hours of unpaid care each year in the United States alone valued at 1Trillion dollars.
 Many do so quietly, without structure, visibility, or support.
 The result is burnout, strained relationships, and negative impacts on work and health.

 Just as people use technology to manage finances or health, the next generation of AgeTech helps individuals orchestrate support without giving up control.
 It allows older adults to remain at the center of their lives while staying connected to the people and resources that matter.